hmrc/economic-crime-levy-stubs/README.md

 | XMECL0000000500            | Internal server error response (500)                                | Internal server error response (500) |
 | XMECL0000000400            | Bad request response (400)                                          | Bad request response (400)           |

+**NOTE**: Any ECL Registration Reference other than those listed in the above table will result in a 404 'No data found' response.

 | Business Partner ID | Get Subscription Status                |
 |---------------------|----------------------------------------|
 | X00000000000001     | Not subscribed (form bundle not found) |